-For optimum results, it is recommended that a minimum of 2 coats of the DPM be applied, and that after the second coat a broadcasting of Kiln Dried Sand / Sharp Sand be applied to the area, Vacuum thoroughly to remove the excess sand when the area is properly dry.
+For optimum results, it is recommended that a minimum of 2 coats of the liquid DPM be applied to the subfloor, and that after the second coat, [is still wet] a broadcasting of Kiln Dried Sand / Sharp Sand be applied to the area, Vacuum thoroughly to remove the excess sand when the area is properly dry.

 Don't be shy with applying the product but at the same time don't pour too much out either, as it would take a lot longer to dry.